kreauniv/comp206/year2021/source/lists.rst

-A "node" in such a list consists of two "cells" - the first one holds the "content" of the node and the second one (usually) holds a pointer or reference to the next node.
-If you have a mechanism to indicate what type the "content" is, then you can generalize the notion of content to include other lists.
+A "node" in such a list consists of two "cells" - the first one holds the "content" of the node and the second one (usually) holds a pointer or reference to the next node.[#car]_ If you have a mechanism to indicate what type the "content" is, then you can generalize the notion of content to include other lists.
 After all, why shouldn't we be able to make lists of lists?

+.. [#car] For historical reasons, the "content" cell is referred to as ``car`` and the cell holding the pointer to the next cell is referred to as ``cdr``.
+   They are respectively the abbreviations of "Contents of Address Register" and "Contents of Data Register".
+An unusual feature of Common Lisp is that it lets you talk about the "contents of the address register of the contents of the data register" (i.e. the second item in the list) using a short form like ``cadr``.

 That is the facility used to represent the above program for computing the maximum of two numbers.
 You can see that the list picture looks more like a